Donna Cooper, Executive Director

 Beth is PCCY’s newest addition to the development team, focusing her efforts on individual giving.
 Prior to joining PCCY, Beth worked as a lawyer representing nonprofit organizations, including time spent at Temple University advising the Department of Development and Alumni Affairs.
 She also worked as the Director of Planned Giving for Temple’s law school.
 Beth currently serves on the Board of the East Passyunk Crossing Civic Association (EPX) and is Chair of its Education Committee, which provides support to the neighborhood’s k-8 public school.
 She received her B.A. from New York University and her J. D. from the Temple University Beasley School of Law.
 To reach Beth by phone, call 215-563-5848 ext.
 31.

-Linda Fernandez, Picasso Project Director
+Tim Gibbon, Picasso Project Director

 Steven Fynes, Administrative Director